-'''

 typedef zero-based-counter64 {

 type yang:counter64;

 default "0";

 description

-'''

-"The zero-based-counter64 type represents a counter64 which
+"The zero-based-counter64 type represents a counter64 that has the defined 'initial' value zero. '''

-A schema node of this type will be set to zero(0) on creation and will thereafter increase monotonically until it reaches a maximum value of 2^64-1 (18446744073709551615 decimal), when it wraps around and starts increasing again from zero.
+A schema node of this type will be set to zero (0) on creation and will thereafter increase monotonically until it reaches a maximum value of 2^64-1 (18446744073709551615 decimal), when it wraps around and starts increasing again from zero.

-Provided that an application discovers a new schema node of this type within the minimum time to wrap, it can use the initial value as a delta.
+Provided that an application discovers a new schema node of this type within the minimum time to wrap, it can use the 'initial' value as a delta.
 It is important for a management station to be aware of this minimum time and the actual time between polls, and to discard data if the actual time is too long or there is no defined minimum time.

-This type is in the value set and its semantics equivalent to the ZeroBasedCounter64 textual convention of the SMIv2."; reference
+In the value set and its semantics, this type is equivalent to the ZeroBasedCounter64 textual convention of the SMIv2."; reference

 '''

 typedef gauge32 {

-type uint32;

-description

 '''

-"The gauge32 type represents a non-negative integer, which may increase or decrease, but shall never exceed a maximum value, nor fall below a minimum value.
+''' type uint32; description "The gauge32 type represents a non-negative integer, which may increase or decrease, but shall never exceed a maximum value, nor fall below a minimum value.
 The maximum value cannot be greater than 2^32-1 (4294967295 decimal), and the minimum value cannot be smaller than 0.
 The value of a gauge32 has its maximum value whenever the information being modeled is greater than or equal to its maximum value, and has its minimum value whenever the information being modeled is smaller than or equal to its minimum value.
 If the information being modeled subsequently decreases below (increases above) the maximum (minimum) value, the gauge32 also decreases (increases).

-This type is in the value set and its semantics equivalent to the Gauge32 type of the SMIv2."; reference

-"RFC 2578: Structure of Management Information Version 2 (SMIv2)"; } value, nor fall below a minimum value.
+In the value set and its semantics, this type is equivalent to the Gauge32 type of the SMIv2."; reference "RFC 2578: Structure of Management Information Version 2 (SMIv2)"; } typedef gauge64 { type uint64; description "The gauge64 type represents a non-negative integer, which may increase or decrease, but shall never exceed a maximum value, nor fall below a minimum value.
 The maximum value cannot be greater than 2^64-1 (18446744073709551615), and the minimum value cannot be smaller than 0.
 The value of a gauge64 has its maximum value whenever the information being modeled is greater than or equal to its maximum value, and has its minimum value whenever the information being modeled is smaller than or equal to its minimum value.
 If the information being modeled subsequently decreases below (increases above) the maximum (minimum) value, the gauge64 also decreases (increases).
+In the value set and its semantics, this type is equivalent to the CounterBasedGauge64 SMIv2 textual convention defined in RFC 2856"; reference "RFC 2856: Textual Conventions for Additional High Capacity Data Types"; } '''